 (NOTE: In Ayurveda, the third pillar of health, alongside food and sleep, is Sexual Wellness.
 Triphala is just one way to help you harness your sexual energy and bring balance into your life, as well as handle very common endocrine and reproductive issues like infertility, polycystic ovarian disease (PCOD) and erectile dysfunction.
 Listen to Todd Caldecott’s introduction to Ayurveda & Sexual Wellness.)

-There are very few herbs that you can say are so potent and effective for your physical health, your mental health and your spiritual health.
+There are very few herbs that you can say are so potent and effective for your physical health, your mental health, and your spiritual health.
+Triphala’s benefits and uses make it a versatile herb.

 In regards to your mental health, they are all very sattvic and have a purifying, enlightening effect on your mind.
 And they have benefits of spiritual health where it is being said that these are the fruits of immortality.
 They will allow you to rise above the fear of death, dying, decaying and degeneration.
 They will make you more fearless and connect you with a greater field of awareness and consciousness.
 There are very few fruits and herbs that will have that kind of effect all together.